Caravan (Juan Tizol and Duke Ellington song): Original recording

 The musicians were members of the Duke Ellington Orchestra, which often split into smaller combinations to record songs under different band names.
 For this recording, which included Ellington and Tizol as performers, the nominal session band leader was Bigard.
 As of 2024 this is the most covered song in history, with over 500 versions published.

-Other versions
+Other well-known versions

 The sound of "Caravan" appealed to exotica musicians; Martin Denny, Arthur Lyman and Gordon Jenkins all covered it.
 The Mills Brothers recorded an a cappella version of the song.
 More than 350 versions have been recorded.